Aaron98990/ways-of-the-game/misconduct.md

 - Yelling at a match official, especially at close distance [The player should of gotten a caution for yelling at the referee "All ball" at close distance.](https://youtu.be/1g2DRURrbAo?t=935)
 - Continuous, prolonged, persistent complaining
   - players can't complain about every single call, esspecially trivial ones
+  - players farther away have less leniency to complain, esspecially the goalkeeper
   - failing to move on after an explanation or being warned to
 - Provocative or Personal Comments
   - “Referee, are you blind?
 You're a joke.
 Do your job!
 Do better.”